mjambon/dune-deps-action/README.md

 want, you can customize it by editing the relevant line in `.github/workflows/dune-deps.yml`.
-Install `dune-deps` on your development machine (e.g. `opam install dune-deps`) and check out the options offered by `dune-deps --help`.
+Install `dune-deps` on your development machine (e.g. `opam install dune-deps`) and check out the available options with `dune-deps --help`.
 See also the [dune-deps homepage](https://github.com/mjambon/dune-deps) for common usage scenarios.